-The second way this question can be interpreted is as follows: mosquitoes deliver no benefits to our species or seemingly to any other.
-In fact, if you ask any public health official, they are a source of net harm to home sapiens, what with the often fatal diseases they carry and infect us with.
-In fact, millions of human lives have been lost to Malaria, Dengue Fever, and a host of other deadly maladies.
-Public health systems have been stretched to breaking point battling these public health crises, eating up resources that could have been put to use saving lives elsewhere.
-And new parasites capable of using mosquitoes as a disease vector (carrier) are continuously evolving.
+Mosquitoes deliver no benefits to our species and seem to offer no benefits to any other species.
+In fact, if you ask any public health official, they will respond that mosquitoes are a source of net harm to Homo sapiens due to the often fatal diseases they can carry and infect us with.
+In fact, millions of human lives have been lost to malaria, dengue fever, and a host of other deadly mosquito-borne maladies.
+Public health systems have been battling these public health crises, which eat up resources that could have been put to use saving lives elsewhere.
+In the meantime, new parasites that are capable of using mosquitoes as a disease vector (carrier) are continuously evolving.

-Do mosquitoes provide benefits to other species?
+Do mosquitoes provide any benefits to other species?

 Maybe we are looking at the mosquito question through an overly human-centric lens, though.
 After all, we are just one species among the millions that inhabit this beautiful planet.
 It may not be true to say that some of the OTHER inhabitants of this planet might find these little pests a tad more useful than we do insofar as they constitute a source of food for them.
 For example, up in the frozen tundra of the Arctic circle, mosquitoes form thick clouds that provide easy pickings for the birds that nest in the region.
 Elsewhere, mosquitoes and their larvae are a major food source for frogs, lizards, spiders, fish, and some other animal species as well.
 Certain species of fish, like the mosquitofish or the gambusia, seem to be almost specialized in consuming mosquito larvae.